codemickeycode/codemickeycode/README.md

 - ⚡ Fun fact: I'm an introvert but I love having friends.
 I love meeting people who are passionate about their craft, getting inspired and learning something from them.

 ## Tech Community Contributions
-- I Co-founded PythonPH in 2013.
+- I co-founded PythonPH in 2013.
 I spend a lot of my free time as a volunteer doing admin, operations, coaching/mentoring the next gen leaders and organizing events
 - I'm a [PSF Fellow member](https://pyfound.blogspot.com/2019/08/python-software-foundation-fellow.html) since 2019

 ## GitHub Stats